 echo 120 | sudo tee configs/c.1/MaxPower >/dev/null

-Here’s the blunt truth: many people get OTG working, then hit a wall because CCID gadget support is not always built in.
+Many people get OTG working and then hit a wall because CCID gadget support is not always built into the kernel.
+Check before assuming it is there:

 modinfo usb_f_ccid 2>/dev/null || true